akuan1234/ARNet-v2/README.md

   + You can find our [Polyp prediction results (Google Drive)](https://drive.google.com/file/d/1jY4_BzgSZzjrtztGtZt9_PEIqJaFfO0L/view?usp=sharing) at the following link.

+  Evaluation Code

+We provide a simple evaluation script to reproduce the quantitative results from the paper.

+File Structure
+Please organize your files as follows to run the script without any modifications:

+.
+├── evaluation.py
+├── TestDataset
+│   └── NC4K
+│       └── GT
+│           ├── <mask_1>.png
+│           ├── <mask_2>.png
+│           └── ...
+└── test_maps
+    └── ARNet
+        └── NC4K
+            ├── <pred_1>.png
+            ├── <pred_2>.png
+            └── ...
+TestDataset/NC4K/GT/: Contains the ground truth masks for the NC4K dataset.

+test_maps/ARNet/NC4K/: Contains the predicted maps from our method (ARNet) on the NC4K dataset.

+How to Run
+Simply execute the evaluation.py script to automatically compute and display all evaluation metrics.

+Bash

+python evaluation.py
+You can also modify the mask_root and pred_root variables within the script to evaluate different datasets or methods.

 ## Experimental results

 <img width="1175" height="832" alt="image" src="https://github.com/user-attachments/assets/7cf0b2b0-72d9-4c37-afbb-2d33293f8845" />